 The grade received in repeating a course (other than "NC" or "W") is credited in the semester in which the course was repeated.
-To be effective in the cumulative grade point average (GPA) for the current term, a Repeat Form (for all courses being repeated) must be filed in the Office of Admissions and Records no later than three weeks prior to the end of the semester in which the course is being repeated.
+To be effective in the cumulative grade point average (GPA) for the current term, a Repeat Form (for all courses being repeated) must be filed in the Office of Admissions and Records at the time of registration.
 Repeating a course will affect a student's academic record in the following ways: